leebyron/testcheck-js/docs/API.md

 Note: When shrinking a failing test, "size" gets smaller.
-If the scale function returns a value that's not dependent on it's input, then the resulting Generator will not shrink.
+If the scale function returns a value that's not dependent on it's input, then the resulting *ValueGenerator* will not shrink.

 **Parameters**